 It is worth mentioning that oscillations of the skewness and asymmetry obtained in our two-dimensional simulations and experiments are also observed in directional wave fields.
 In Agnon et al. (2005), a methodology was developed to describe fine-scale inhomogeneity of wave-field skewness and asymmetry.
-Continuous time series of skewness were obtained as a running average of the third moment of surface elevation, and asymmetry as a running average of the third moment of the Hilbert Transform of the surface elevation.
+Continuous time series of skewness were obtained as a running average of the third moment of surface elevation, and asymmetry as a running average of the third moment of the Hilbert transform of the surface elevation.
 It was found that in field conditions wave skewness and asymmetry oscillate at a scale of a few wave periods.

-A feature which was not determined from the dimensionless numerical model is that there is also a modulation of the frequency of individual waves (figure 12e).
+A feature which was not determined from the dimensionless numerical model is that there is also a modulation of the frequency of individual waves (figure 7e).
 This modulation takes place at the same scale as oscillations of the other nonlinear characteristics.
-At the point of breaking the frequency increases rapidly, further increasing the steepness and hastening the onset of breaking.
-Since the time series, rather than space series are measured, the observed shortening of the period can mean that either the waves crest is travelling faster or the wavelength is decreased, or both.

-The permanent nature of the patterns in figure 12 highlights a deterministic, rather than random character of the breaking onset in our experiments, driven by the initial nonlinearity of the waves.
+At the point of breaking the frequency increases rapidly.
 The combined sudden increase in the wave height and contraction of the wave period prior to breaking is a significant feature of the breaking onset.
-If, as suggested in Section 2, loss of water-surface stability rather than anything else defines the breaking, then this feature certainly contributes to reaching the critical local steepness.
+If, as suggested in §2, loss of water-surface stability rather than anything else defines the breaking, then this feature certainly contributes to reaching the critical local steepness.
 Once detected, for example by wavelet techniques, it may signify the imminent onset of breaking.

-This change of frequency prior to breaking is further illustrated in figure 13a where the spectrum of the time series of figure 12 is plotted.
-If the wave of IMF = 1.8Hz simply evolved into a steep Stokes wave, a 1.8Hz peak of the spectrum would bring about 1st, 2nd and 3rd harmonics indicated by the vertical solid lines.
-In figure 13a, however, the harmonics, as well as the peak itself are now defined by the incipient breaker.
-The harmonics are located at double, triple and quadruple frequencies of this breaker whose frequency is about 2Hz (vertical dashed lines).
+This change of frequency prior to breaking is further illustrated in figure 8(a) where the spectrum of the time series of figure 7 is plotted.
+If the wave of IMF = 1.8 Hz simply evolved into a steep Stokes wave, a 1.8 Hz peak of the spectrum would bring about first, second and third harmonics indicated by the vertical solid lines.
+In figure 8(a), however, the harmonics, as well as the peak itself are now defined by the incipient breaker.
+The harmonics are located at double, triple and quadruple frequencies of this breaker whose frequency is about 2 Hz (vertical dashed lines).